visajshah/rosebud/README.md

 # Rosebud

 Wordle with a twist for film buffs.
 Instead of guessing randomly, players guess a film title using keyphrase hints provided in addition to the color hints.
-Play the game [here](https://rosebud-wordle.herokuapp.com/), hosted on Heroku.

 * The on-screen keyboard is still under development.
 So, only available for computer users for now.